History of women in engineering: 19th century: entry into technical professions

-Mary Hegeler Carus was the first woman to graduate in engineering from the University of Michigan in 1882.
-She went on to study at the Bergakademie Freiberg, the first woman to be legally enrolled.
-Mary Hegeler studied in Freiberg from April 1885 to Easter 1886, but she had to have a private laboratory because she was a woman.
+In 1882 Mary Hegeler Carus was the first woman to graduate in engineering from the University of Michigan.
+She went on to study at the Bergakademie Freiberg from 1885 to 1886, the first woman to be legally enrolled.
+While studying at Freiberg, Hegeler was segregated to her own private laboratory due to the administration's concern that she would distract male students.
 Although her academic performance was excellent, she was not allowed to officially graduate because she was a woman.
 She went on to run the family business, Matthiessen-Hegeler Zinc Company in La Salle, at one time the largest producer of zinc in the US.

-Rita de Morais Sarmento (1872–1931) was the first woman to obtain an Engineering degree in Europe.
+Rita de Morais Sarmento (1872–1931) was the first woman to earn an engineering degree in Europe.
 She enrolled at the Academia Politécnica do Porto to study civil engineering of public works, which she concluded with various distinctions in 1894.
-Two years later, she was granted with the "Civil Engineering certificate of capability" to practise as a professional engineer, and although she never did, she was the first formally and fully recognised European female engineer.
+Two years later, she was granted with the "Civil Engineering certificate of capability" to practise as a professional engineer, and although she never did, she was the first formally and fully recognised European woman engineer.

 Lydia Weld was the first woman to graduate in engineering from the Massachusetts Institute of Technology, starting her studies in 1898 and going on to work as a draughtsman in the engineering division of Newport News Shipbuilding and Dry Dock Company.
 She later became the second woman member of the American Society of Mechanical Engineers.

-Other women in engineering in the same time period include three Danish women: Agnes Klingberg, Betzy Meyer, and Julie Arenholt, who graduated from 1897 to 1901, at the Polyteknisk Læreanstalt, today known as the Danmarks Tekniske Universitet.
+Other women in engineering in the same time period include three Danish women: Agnes Klingberg, Betzy Meyer and Julie Arenholt, who studied from 1897 to 1901 at the Polyteknisk Læreanstalt, today known as the Danmarks Tekniske Universitet.

 Women without formal engineering degrees were also integral to great 19th century civil engineering feats.
-Emily Warren Roebling is recognized as managing the construction of the Brooklyn Bridge, and was the first person to cross the bridge at its opening ceremony in 1883.
-Roebling's husband, Washington Roebling, worked as the chief engineer for the Brooklyn Bridge project until he fell ill of decompression sickness.
-Upon her husband's illness, Emily Warren Roebling assumed her husband's duties at the project site, and taught herself about material properties, cable construction, calculating catenary curves and other subjects.
+Emily Warren Roebling is recognised as managing the construction of the Brooklyn Bridge, and was the first person to cross the bridge at its opening ceremony in 1883.
+Roebling's husband, Washington, worked as the chief engineer for the Brooklyn Bridge project until he fell ill of decompression sickness.
+Emily Warren Roebling then assumed her husband's duties at the project site, and taught herself about material properties, cable construction, calculating catenary curves and other subjects.

 20th century: entry into engineering programs

-In the early years of the twentieth century, a few women were admitted to engineering programs, but they were generally looked upon as curiosities by their male counterparts.
+In the early years of the twentieth century, a small number of women had begun to be admitted to engineering training courses.